Ja'far al-Sadiq

 Ja'far ibn Muhammad al-Sadiq (جعفر ابن محمد الصادق; c.
-702–765) was a Muslim scholar, jurist, hadith transmitter and the sixth and last agreed-upon Shia Imam amongst Twelvers and Isma'ilis.
-Known by the title al-Sadiq ("The Truthful"), Ja'far was the eponymous founder of the Ja'fari school of Islamic jurisprudence.
-In the canonical Twelver hadith collections, more traditions are cited from Ja'far than that of the other Imams combined, although their attribution to him is questionable, making it hard to determine his actual teachings.
-Among the theological contributions ascribed to him are the doctrine of nass (divinely inspired designation of each Imam by the previous Imam) and isma (the infallibility of the Imams), as well as that of taqiya (religious dissimulation under persecution).
+702–765) was a descendant of the Islamic prophet Muhammad and the sixth and last agreed-upon Shia Imam amongst Twelver and Ismaili Muslims.
+He had a unique lineage among the Twelve Imams, being a descendant of Ali through his father and of Abu Bakr through his mother.
+A scholar, jurist and hadith transmitter, Ja'far al-Sadiq was the eponymous founder of the Ja'fari school, the largest and principal school of Islamic jurisprudence in Shia Islam.
+In the canonical Shia hadith collections, more traditions are cited from him than that of the other Imams combined.
+Al-Sadiq taught one of the largest recorded bodies of students, with sources reporting that around four thousand scholars studied under him.
+Among his students were the prominent Sunni scholars Abu Hanifa and Malik ibn Anas, who later founded the Hanafi and Maliki schools of Islamic jurisprudence.
+The Theological contributions ascribed to him are the doctrine of nass (divinely inspired designation of each Imam by the previous Imam) isma (the infallibility of the Imams), and taqiyya (religious dissimulation under persecution).
+Born in Medina around 702, al-Sadiq was about thirty when his father and the fifth Imam, Muhammad al-Baqir, died after designating him as the next Imam.